OpenSesame/course-authoring-github-actions-prepare-node/README.md

 ## Bumping the library version

 The major and minor versions of the library must be manually changed by adding `#major` or `#minor` as part of the commit message.
 More information can be found here: https://github.com/anothrNick/github-tag-action

-## Reving major (LTS) version of Node

-As specified in section above, to increase the major version of Node setup by this action, you can create a commit with `#major` in the git commit message as specified above and change the version installed by the actions/setup-node@v3.3.0 to use the new LTS version of Node.
-This then allows users of this action to upgrade to newer Node (or other dependency) versions when possible.